 For more details, you can always check our guide on the Pepperstone demo account where you’ll also find a tutorial about how to open a demo account.

-If you already know how to do it then you can simply go and visit the Pepperstone website and open one right away (75.9% of retail CFD accounts lose money).
+If you already know how to do it then you can simply go and visit the Pepperstone website and open one right away (74-89% of retail investor accounts lose money when trading CFDs).

 How to avoid slippage with Pepperstone